Airlines stumble ahead with COVID plans that may heighten risks

 Actions also include no-contact check-in and requiring passengers to vouch they are healthy before flying, the group said.

-Instead of seating their best customers first, near the front of the plane, followed by multiple groups who sit further back, United and Delta are filling their jets from back to front, they said on their websites.
+Instead of seating their best customers first, near the front of the plane, followed by multiple groups who sit farther back, United and Delta are filling their jets from back to front, they said on their websites.
 But instead of reducing contacts, that actually increases them, according to a team that studied the issue in the wake of the Ebola outbreak in West Africa that started in 2014.
 The group updated the work this year as COVID-19 spread.

 While boarding rear-to-front decreases the time people in the aisles spend close to those already seated, it increases contacts overall as people stop to load bags in overhead bins before taking their seats, said Ashok Srinivasan, a computer science professor at the University of West Florida who co-authored the papers.

-Rear-boarding increases passenger exposure by 50% compared to boarding by zones, the researchers found.
+Rear boarding increases passenger exposure by 50% compared with boarding by zones, the researchers found.
 Random boarding regardless of where people are seated, which naturally spreads them out, is even better.

 “It’s a free solution,” Srinivasan said.
 “There’s no cost involved, either in time or money.”